SEA Outcomes-Based Education (OBE) Framework

 Relevance in education means addressing the needs of the students and the employees of today and providing the future graduates a curriculum of global compatibility (CMO 37, S2012).
 SLU is cognizant of this global movement and has proactively implemented Outcomes-Based Education (OBE) in the undergraduate programs starting AY 2014-2015.
-The process of the development of the PEOs and POs is incorporated in the SLU-SEA OBE Framework shown in Figure 1.
+The structure of how OBE is being implemented is shown in Figure 1.

 The SLU SEA OBE Framework has three major sections, namely: the Working Group section, the Constructive Alignment, and the Continuous Quality Improvement, remain evident on the new OBE Framework.

 The Working Groups section replaces the OBE Committees section from the previous OBE Framework.
 It comprises of

 the University Academic Council and University Instructional Development Committee (UIDC),

 Dean, CQI Coordinator, and Department Heads (School Level), and

 These groups work in close coordination with each other and with program constituents to establish the best possible decisions regarding the development, implementation, assessment, evaluation, and recalibration of OBE components.